SPORTS, and GOD - ALL PART OF THE GAME

 My point is you have to keep this stuff separate.
 Your beliefs are yours.
 Talk about anything you wish but not in a venue that has believers of other doctrines, those who could care less, or smart enough to know it's not relevant to the sport.

-Jesus was not a seasonal ticket holder for the game, much less a fan.
-He preferred fishing.
+Jesus preferred fishing.
 "A fisher of men".
 Problem is there are some stinking fish out there.
 Maybe he would feel more at home at the Bass Masters.
 He could walk to the fish instead of wasting gas in those 250HP Ranger Bass boats.
-It's a fish that costs 1900.00 dollars a pound once you spend $30,000 dollars to look good in those NASCAR styled outfits driving at 60-70 MPH to catch a four pound fish on ten pound test.
+It's a fish that costs 1900.00 dollars a pound once you spend $30,000 dollars to look good in those NASCAR styled outfits driving at 60-70 MPH to catch a four pound fish on ten pound test and then give it back if it doesn’t die at the weigh-in.
+Hero’s my ass.

 NASCAR

 I like NASCAR, well, any kind of team car racing.
-I'm not a fanatic, but I did drive SCCA and gymkanas in a Team Sunbeam Alpine, and actually got a chance to drive the Tiger 260/289 and worked on a drag team in the D Class Super-Stock American Motors AMX with GARY STOWE of STOWE Engineering.
+I'm not a fanatic, but I did drive SCCA and gymkanas in a Team Sunbeam Alpine, with the four banger under the hood and actually got a chance to drive the Tiger 260 which later became a 289 in competition.
+That was a gas.

 Car racing is fun to me and living in the south 150 miles from Daytona makes it real.
+Its just a different form of competition.
 In the beginning of every NASCAR race they give a blessing.
 I always appreciate it when it is non-denominational.
 That includes all people who believe.
 I am all in favor of it.
 I have nothing against these things.
 I bow my head like everyone else and put my hand over my heart because I mean it.
 I like it when it ends with a simple AMEN.
 I like it at the end when they all go home safely.

 You are asking the divine one to protect all the players.
 Till the first bump-drag goes wrong, and then Satan and hot tempers take over.